vertica/VerticaPy/CONTRIBUTING.md

         assert result == pytest.approx(-0.0422446185581737, 1e-2)
 ```

-A fixture by the name of "schema_loader" has been defined in the conftest file which creates a schema with a random name.
+A fixture by the name of "schema_loader" has been defined in the conftest file that creates a schema with a random name.
 This schema is dropped at the end of the unit test.
-You are encouraged to make use of this fixture to name your models/datasets if you have to.
+You are encouraged to make use of this fixture to name your models/datasets, if necessary.
-For example, below if we load a dataset and give it a name from the schema.
+For example, the follwoing loads a dataset and gives it a name from the schema.

 ```python
 @pytest.fixture(scope="module")